 - The Holy Mole is disease resistant to the tobacco mosaic virus (strains 0, 1, and 2) – a common pepper virus.
 It’s also resistant to the potato virus (Y strain).

 What does this mean for us eaters?
 It means healthier mole sauce peppers, and more of them, earlier in the season.
 The hybridizing provides a more powerful pepper with similar (enough) heat and flavor traits.
-All of this led the Holy Mole to receiving the All-America Selections award (AAS) for vegetable in 2007.
+All of this led the Holy Mole to receive the All-America Selections award (AAS) for vegetables in 2007.
 It’s a chili pepper game changer.

 How hot are Holy Mole peppers?
 Are they as hot as the typical pasilla?